Here we are, the sunny days are here! And sunshine means… picnics in the open air!

 The little extra: dogs are allowed on a lead.

-Picnic area for lovers of peace and heritage
+Picnic area for nature and animal lovers

 3 – Douvres-la-Délivrande, the garden of the Barony